LexaMO/CSU-Senior-Project/SeniorRequirementsDoc.md

 **c.
 Rationale:** to have a product that is easy to use and understand

 **d.
-Fit Criterion:** The user should be able to easily read and understand the words and phrases in the application
+Fit Criterion:** The user should be given a survey asking them to rate the understandability on a Likert scale of 1 to 5 where 5 is easily understandable.
+The project should have an average rating above 4.

 **e.
 Priority:** 1